nobohan/OpenArdenneMap/templates/README.md

 - set no expiry date on the share link
 - put the share link in the frame gpkg layer
 - remove holes in the gpkh layer
-- export the layer as valid geojson (using convert-gpkg-geojson sh)
+- export the layer as valid geojson (run convert-gpkg-geojson sh)
 - push on the hiking repo
 - check after a while if everything's right on the website